-(k) Revenue Recognition
+(k) Revenue Recognition (restated)

 In accordance with FASB ASC 605, the Company recognizes revenue when (i) persuasive evidence of a customer or distributor arrangement exists, (ii) a retailer, distributor or wholesaler receives the goods and acceptance occurs, (iii) the price is fixed or determinable, and (iv) the collectability of the revenue is reasonably assured.
 Subject to these criteria, the Company recognizes revenue from product sales when title passes to the customer based on shipping terms.
 The Company typically does not accept returns nor offer charge backs or rebates except for certain distributors.
 Revenue recorded is net of any discount, rebate or sales return.
 The accrual for estimated sales returns was \$- as of December 31, 2017 and 2016.
+In cases where the right of return is granted and the Company does not have historical experience to reasonably estimate the sales returns, the revenue is recognized when the return privilege has substantially expired.

 The Company implemented a standard dealer cost model during the year ended December 31, 2016 which includes a provision for rebates to the distributors under limited circumstances.
 The Company established an accrual of \$126,471 and \$41,120, which is a reduction of revenue as of December 31, 2017 and 2016.
 Accounts receivable will be reduced when the rebates are applied by the customer.
-The Company recognized \$372,664 and \$471,949 during the years ended December 31, 2017 and 2016 for rebates, which is included as a reduction of product revenue in the Consolidated Statement of Operations and Comprehensive Loss.
+The Company recognized \$296,164 and \$471,949 during the years ended December 31, 2017 and 2016 for rebates, which is included as a reduction of product revenue in the Consolidated Statement of Operations and Comprehensive Loss.